oscarqjh/unity-rocket-game-2023/README.md

 The goal of the game is to reach the landing pad (yellow) by maneuvering through the obstacles.

-The game is hosted [here](https://sharemygame.com/@Aerialguard/rocket-game-2023), or alternatively, download the `.exe` from this github to try out the game!
+The game is hosted [here](https://sharemygame.com/@Aerialguard/rocket-game-2023), or alternatively, download the `.rar` from this github's releases to try out the game!

 ## Controls